coronalabs/corona-docs/markdown/tutorial/basics/codeFormatting/index.markdown

 Using a full-featured code/text editor application will greatly improve your code.
 These will usually manage your indentations automatically as you move down further into a block of code.
 In addition, they will often provide full Lua syntax coloring where keywords, values, and variables are colored differently to assist in readability.
 For example, an editor might label strings in green, and if you forget to include a string's ending quote (`"`), a much larger block of code may turn green, indicating you forgot that ending quote.

 Another important feature of a proper editor is the ability to show line numbers.
-When Corona encounters an error in code, it reports the line number where the problem occurred (see&nbsp;the [Debugging Guide][guide.basics.debugging] for more&nbsp;information).
+When CORONA_CORE_PRODUCT encounters an error in code, it reports the line number where the problem occurred (see&nbsp;the [Debugging Guide][guide.basics.debugging] for more&nbsp;information).
 Thus, if your editor shows line numbers, it's much easier to track down the issue.

 See our [Getting Started][guide.programming.01] guide for a list of recommended text editors.